nimbix/jarvice-helm/README.md

 `nginx.org/websocket-services` annotation will automatically be set to the value of the jobs' kubernetes Service.

-**Note:**  Additional information on using ingress with JARVICE, can be found in the [Ingress Patterns and Configuration](Ingress.md) documentation.
+**Note:**  Additional information on using ingress with JARVICE can be found in the [Ingress Patterns and Configuration](Ingress.md) documentation.

 ### PushToCompute (`jarvice-dockerbuild`) Configuration